-Richard has extensive experience in substantial claims in all areas, with particular emphasis upon employer’s liability for accidents and stress at work and industrial injury and illness litigation.
-Instructions have included claims valued in excess of £1m.
+Richard has extensive experience in all areas of personal injury, with particular emphasis upon employer’s liability for accidents and industrial injury and illness litigation (asbestos).
+Many claims valued in excess of £1m.

-- Acted for Claimant in £2.2m High Court catastrophic injuries claim arising out of road traffic accident.
+- B v A: £2.2m (High Court, London) catastrophic injuries claim arising out of road traffic accident.
 Experts: orthopaedic, general surgery, psychology, psychiatry, neurosurgery, neurology, care.
 Claimant confined to wheelchair and in need of 24 hour care.

-- Acted for child Claimant in £2m brain injury claim arising out of knocked down by a car in London.
+- S v A: £1m (High Court, London) brain injury claim arising out of knocked down by a car in London.
 Experts: educational psychology, neurology, care.
 Issue: causation of the injuries, whether non-negligent speed would have led to same injuries.
-Led by Stuart Brown QC but conducted successful JSM as junior alone against leading counsel.

-- Acted for Ministry of Defence defending claim by female officer for workplace stress.
-Claim brought for loss of lifetime earnings in the army, loss of pension etc c. £500,000.
-Experts: psychiatric.
-Issue: breach of duty, causation, quantum.
-Ongoing.
+- MOD (Army): workplace stress.
+Claim brought for loss of lifetime earnings in the army, loss of pension.
+Settled for fraction of pleaded case.

-- Acted for Ministry of Justice in claim brought by a Muslim prisoner alleging endemic racism in a particular prison.
+- MOJ: claim brought by a Muslim prisoner alleging endemic racism in a particular prison.
 Issues: breach of Art 3, Art 8, Art 14 HRA 1998; application for specific disclosure, lifting of redactions; issues of data protection, relevance, proportionality.

 - Acted for Ministry of Justice in claim brought by life sentence prisoner seeking damages for alleged unlawful restrictions on his licence.
 He alleged he was unable to visit his relatives or tend wife's grave due to restrictions.
 Claim pleaded breach of Art 8 and Art 14 of the Human Rights Act 1998.